 - Feeling isolated due to the demands or uncertainties of caregiving

-- Feeling overwhelmed with the financial, emotional or spiritual concerns surrounding the patient’s illness
+- Feeling overwhelmed with the financial, emotional or spiritual concerns surrounding the loved one’s illness

-Hospice may be a path toward providing comprehensive, compassionate care so that the moments in life for your loved one are as comfortable and meaningful as possible.
+Hospice may be a path toward providing comprehensive, compassionate care so that the moments in life for loved ones are as comfortable and meaningful as possible.